RiotGames/key-conjurer/README.md

 - [cli](./cli/) - The CLI interface.
 - [frontend](./frontend/) - A static webpage which informs users on how to download and use KeyConjurer.

-KeyConjurer is designed to work with Okta as an IdP, supports AWS and Tencent Cloud applications, and is inspired in part by [okta-aws-cli](https://github.com/okta/okta-aws-cli).
+KeyConjurer is designed to work with Okta as an IdP, supports AWS applications, and is inspired in part by [okta-aws-cli](https://github.com/okta/okta-aws-cli).
 The main difference from okta-aws-cli is that KeyConjurer does not require all users to have access to the Okta administration API - Instead, we use a Lambda function to access the protected resources required.

 We use KeyConjurer a lot at Riot, but we can't guarantee any external support for this project.
 It's use at your own risk.
 If you encounter a bug or have a feature request, please feel free to raise a pull request or an issue against this repository.
 You're also welcome to fork the code and modify it as you see fit.